AndyEveritt/ASMBL/README.md

 {
     "InputFiles": {
-        "additive_gcode": "path to Simplify3D additive .gcode file", "subtractive_gcode": "path to Fusion360 CAM .nc file" },
+        "additive_gcode": "path to Simplify3D additive .gcode file", "subtractive_gcode": "path to Fusion360 CAM .gcode file" },
     "Printer": {
-        "bed_centre_x": "mm from origin to bed centre in x axis", "bed_centre_y": "mm from origin to bed centre in y axis", "cam_tool": "Tool used for CAM (eg 'T3')"
+        "bed_centre_x": "mm from origin to bed centre in x axis", "bed_centre_y": "mm from origin to bed centre in y axis" },
-    },
     "PrintSettings": {
-        "raft_height": "Height of the top layer of the raft", "layer_height": "layer height of printed part"
+        "raft_height": "Height of the top layer of the raft" },
-    },
     "CamSettings": {
         "layer_overlap": "How many layers the tip of the cutter should be lower than the layers being cut",